5.7.2. How the Privilege System Works

 For access-checking purposes, comparisons of

-values are case-insensitive.
+Host values are case-insensitive.

-, and Table_name
+Db, and Table_name values

 are case sensitive.
-Column_name
+Column_name and

-values are case insensitive.
+Routine_name values are case insensitive.

-In the user
+In the user, db, and

-tables, each privilege is listed in a
+host tables, each privilege is listed in a

 separate column that is declared as ENUM('N','Y')

-.
+DEFAULT 'N'.
 In other words, each privilege can be

 disabled or enabled, with the default being disabled.

-In the tables_priv
+In the tables_priv,

-, and
+columns_priv, and

-tables, the privilege columns are
+procs_priv tables, the privilege columns are

-columns.
+declared as SET columns.
 Values in these

 columns can contain any combination of the privileges controlled